peterWMg/GameOfLife/Readme.md

 # Running the Game
-The Game of Life can be executed packaging with:
+The Game of Life can be built using the maven command:
     **mvn clean package**
-and then running the jar file with the appropriate input:
+and then running the jar file in the target folder with the appropriate input:
     **java -jar game-1.0.0.jar "[[1,1]]"**

 # Solution